 We are very excited about our new Hearts of Gold therapy program which rolled out in January 2019 and continues to grow as an extension of community service that GRRMF offers.
 GRRMF is not only about rescuing and re-homing goldens – our organization is also about providing therapeutic visitation to those in need.
 Our website and Facebook page have been exploding with photos and information about the program and the wonderful rescues who are giving back to their communities by providing comfort, lifting spirits and making a PAWsitive impact on someone’s life during a therapy visit.

-GRRMF has partnered with Project PUP in our Mid-Florida area of coverage to establish a special team of handlers and dogs to represent GRRMF at community events and respond to requests for therapy visits.
-Since our Hearts of Gold team comes under Project PUP’s insurance umbrella, to participate as a member of the therapy team, all dog/handler teams must obtain a Project PUP certification by attending a full screening evaluation.
+GRRMF has partnered with Project PUP, as a certifying agency in our Mid-Florida area of coverage, to establish a special team of certified handlers and dogs to represent GRRMF at community events and respond to requests for therapy visits.
 Please visit their website at Projectpup.net for information about their mission, requirements and evaluation schedule dates.
 Upon certification, Project PUP will issue a doggie badge for the dog/handler team and GRRMF will provide a handler shirt and dog vest with our Hearts of Gold logo so our teams are easily identified at GRRMF sponsored facility visits and events.

 On January 12, 2019, our first seven Hearts of Gold GRRMF gentle paws ambassadors passed their screening evaluation and received their Project PUP certification as a therapy dog!
-Since then, nine more dog/handler teams have certified and are actively doing Hearts of Gold therapy visits.
-We also have five potential dog/handler teams that passed their GRRMF pre-screening and are schedule to test with Project PUP in January 2020.
+Since then, twenty-nine more dog/handler teams have certified and are actively doing Hearts of Gold therapy visits.
 As our membership increases, so does the number of requests for therapy visits from facilities and college campuses.

 Animal therapy is becoming widely accepted and the benefits others receive from a therapy visit are priceless.
 Our special pups have so much compassion to give to others and they totally enjoy the interaction with each person or child.
 As a handler tagging along on the other end of the leash, you will experience the pure joy that happens when your pup enters a room.
 Not all dogs are born with the exceptional temperament required to be a certified therapy dog.